postsharp/Metalama.Documentation/conceptual/troubleshooting/troubleshooting-unattended-build.md

 # Troubleshooting an unattended build

-This article describes steps to enable logging and process dumps in an unattended build on a build server without having to install `metalama-config` tool.
+This article describes steps to enable logging and process dumps in an unattended build on a build server without having to install the `metalama-config` tool.

 ## Step 1.
 Create the diagnostics.json on your local machine